 24. In countries of the West, around 8% of all married straight couples have an age gap of ten years or more.

 Most of the time, these relationships involve a much older man and a younger woman, whereas, in 1% of age-gap relationships, the woman is older than the man.
 Nevertheless, the average age gap in non-Western countries is much larger and much more frequent.

-26. Relationship statistics by age show that around 25% of male-male unions demonstrate a big age gap.
+25. Relationship statistics by age show that around 25% of male-male unions show a big age gap.

 Even though the evidence is much more limited to couples belonging to the same sex, the statistics suggest the prevalence rates are much higher than in heterosexual couples.
 According to the stats, 15% of lesbian unions display a large age gap.

 26. Couples with a 20-year age gap are 95% more likely to divorce.

 According to statistics about relationships derived from a study of 3,000 individuals, couples with a 5-year gap are 18% more likely to divorce, whereas those with a 10-year difference are 39% more likely.

 Experts claim that large age gaps also mean different tastes in music, different values, different cultural reference points, and different approaches to sex.
 The study was conducted by Hugo Mialon and Andrew Francis, professors at Emory University in Atlanta.